Skip to main content

 Building up your Google reviews is an exercise in putting yourself out there.
 “It takes opening yourself to all types of feedback,” Potts says.
 “And it takes using respectful, engaging, non-pushy ways to ask for that feedback.”

 You’ve discovered nine tactics for gaining and responding to your reviews in this blog.
 Looking for help?
 Talk to us.
-Zoe Marketing & Communications has 15+ years of experience in digital marketing and can support your reputation management, including Google reviews.
+Zoe Marketing & Communications can support your reputation management, including Google reviews.

 In the meantime, start boosting your Google Business Profile and marketing with these articles: